hazarute/ecommerce-scraper/ReadMe.md

 **How it works:**
 1. Prompts you to select scraping mode: Requests (fast, basic) or Selenium (advanced, anti-bot)
 2. Prompts you to select a site (Hepsiburada, Trendyol, N11) or enter a custom URL
-3. Loads site-specific selectors from `config/sites_config.json`
+3. Loads site-specific selectors from `config/sites_config.json` and auto-detects site for manual URLs
+4. Uses a dedicated parse function for each site:
-4. Extracts product names and prices (first 5 products)
+   - **Hepsiburada:** Extracts product names and prices from embedded JSON-LD blocks for maximum reliability
+   - **N11 & Trendyol:** Uses robust CSS selectors and custom logic for dynamic product cards
+5. Debug output and saved page sources help troubleshoot issues; fallback demo data is shown if scraping fails
-5. Displays results in a formatted table
+6. Displays results in a formatted table

-**If scraping fails (due to anti-bot or selector issues), demo product data will be shown instead.**

 **Modular Structure:**
 - `scrapers/` folder: Contains `base_scraper.py`, `requests_scraper.py`, `selenium_scraper.py`